AlunAlun/freeversegamedemo/README.md

 You can see a demo of it running here: https://demo.games.gorengine.com/

+## Super quickstart guide

+If you're short on time, read:

+*Section 1* to get web3 address from the Freeverse marketplace into a Unity WebGL application

+*Section 2.2* - particularly GraphQL.cs and CharacterSetup.cs for how to read Freeverse API from within Unity

-## Passing the user's web3 address from the marketplace to the unity binary
+## 1. Passing the user's web3 address from the marketplace to the unity binary

 The user logs into the Freeverse webmarket, and when clicking the Play button the game is loaded within an iframe.
 The web3 address of the user logged into the marketplace is passed in encrypted form as a url parameter to the iframe.